 Please be aware of the fact that we must use the Citrus test case XML namespace for the nested test action definitions.
 You have to declare the XML namespaces accordingly in your configuration root element.
 The echo test action is now executed after each test in our test suite run.
 Of course we can restrict the after test container execution.
-Supported restrictions are based on the test name, package and test groups.
+Supported restrictions are based on the test name, package, test groups and environment or system properties.
 See following example how this works: